ICU Presentation

 This template can also be a note-taking tool for planning your patient presentation, even if you don't choose to use the presented structure.

-This template can be used for students or those observing the ICU rounding process to practice distilling key information and gain familiarity with the patient presentation process before you actually have to present.
+This template can be used by students or those observing the ICU rounding process to practice distilling key information and familiarize themselves with the patient presentation process before they actually have to present.

 The structured format of this ICU Presentation Template will prove invaluable during the systematic review of physiological systems.
 This step ensures a thorough examination of the cardiovascular, respiratory, renal, neurological, and other relevant systems, providing a holistic view of the patient's health.